-One of the difficulties of operating exclusively using text is that it's so much harder to read the tone.
+Slack has quickly become the instant messaging platform of choice and main form of communication for businesses.
+One of the difficulties of operating almost exclusively using text is that it's so much harder to read and understand the tone.
 However, changing the formatting of your text can add clarity and emphasis to your messages.

 Formatting your Slack messages

-As you type: On desktop and mobile you can format as you type by using symbols around your text, *like so*.
+As you type: On desktop and mobile you can format your messages as you type by using symbols around your text, *like so*.

 Keyboard shortcuts: Also on a desktop, you can use keyboard shortcuts to alter Slack text formats.
 For example, to make word bold, simply select the word and use your system shortcuts.

-Here are few of the Shift team's favorites:
+Here are few of the Shift team's favorite Slack message formats:

 Mac: ⌘ + B